Cheyenne: History

-After the Masikota and Oo'kóhta'oná bands had been almost wiped out through a cholera epidemic in 1849, the remaining Masikota joined the Dog Soldiers warrior society (Hotamétaneo'o).
-They effectively became a separate band and in 1850 took over the position in the camp circle formerly occupied by the Masikota.
-The members often opposed policies of peace chiefs such as Black Kettle.
-Over time, the Dog Soldiers took a prominent leadership role in the wars against the whites.
-In 1867, most of the band were killed by United States Army forces in the Battle of Summit Springs.

-Due to an increasing division between the Dog Soldiers and the council chiefs with respect to policy towards the whites, the Dog Soldiers separated from the other Cheyenne bands.
-They effectively became a third division of the Cheyenne people, between the Northern Cheyenne, who ranged north of the Platte River, and the Southern Cheyenne, who occupied the area north of the Arkansas River.

 Expansion on the Plains

-After being pushed south and westward by the Lakota, the unified Cheyenne people began to create and expand a new territory of their own.
-Sometime around 1811, the Cheyenne made a formal alliance with the Arapaho people (Hetanevo'eo'o – "People of the Sky", "Cloud People", because of their close interaction also known as Héstanėheo'o – "people, mankind, tribe of people"), which would remain strong throughout their history and into modern times.
-The alliance helped the Cheyenne expand their territory which stretched from southern Montana, through most of Wyoming, the eastern half of Colorado, far western Nebraska, and far western Kansas.
-As early as 1820, traders and explorers reported contact with Cheyenne at present-day Denver, Colorado and on the Arkansas River.
-They were probably hunting and trading in that area earlier.
+After being pushed south and westward by the Lakota, the Cheyenne began to establish new territory.
+Around 1811, the Cheyenne formally allied with the Arapaho people (Hetanevo'eo'o), which would remain strong throughout their history and into the present.
+The alliance helped the Cheyenne expand their territory that stretched from southern Montana, through most of Wyoming, the eastern half of Colorado, far western Nebraska, and far western Kansas.

+By 1820, American traders and explorers reported contact with Cheyenne at present-day Denver, Colorado, and on the Arkansas River.
+The Cheyenne likely hunted and traded in Denver much earlier.
 They may have migrated to the south for winter.
 The Hairy Rope band is reputed to have been the first band to move south, capturing wild horses as far south as the Cimarron River Valley.
-In response to the construction of Bent's Fort by Charles Bent, a friend of the Cheyenne who established a popular trading area for the Cheyenne, a large portion of the tribe moved further south and stayed around the area.
+In response to the construction of Bent's Fort by Charles Bent, a non-Native trader and ally, a large portion of the tribe moved further south and stayed around the area.
 The other part of the tribe continued to live along the headwaters of the North Platte and Yellowstone rivers.
-The groups became the Southern Cheyenne, known as Sówoníă (Southerners) and the Northern Cheyenne, known as O'mǐ'sǐs (Eaters).
-The separation of the tribe was only a geographic one and the two divisions had regular and close contact.
+The groups became the Southern Cheyenne, or Sówoníă (Southerners), and the Northern Cheyenne, or O'mǐ'sǐs (Eaters).
+The two divisions maintained regular and close contact.